 One important oil and gas byproduct is produced water -- the water and water-based solutions produced during exploration and production operations at oil and gas wells.
 In 2012, oil and gas operations in the state produced 303 million barrels of water.
 In 2014, the Colorado Energy Office and the Water Center at Colorado Mesa University convened stakeholders in Grand Junction to explore the potential for re-use of produced water from oil and gas operations, and they developed an accompanying research report.
 Since then, the first produced water dust suppression project was launched in Montrose County, and the first commercial produced water facility is being developed in Weld County.

-Oil and gas development is regulated on the state level by the Colorado Oil and Gas Conservation Commission and the Colorado Department of Public Health and Environment.
+Oil and gas development is regulated at the state level by the Colorado Oil and Gas Conservation Commission and the Colorado Department of Public Health and Environment.